• Skip to main content

 Vanilla Chia Seed Protein Smoothie

-Sorrel Drink (Zobo Drink/Sobolo)
+Sorrel Drink (Zobo Drink)

 Sorrel drink, also known as Zobo drink or Sobolo, is a tangy, refreshing, and satisfying drink that tastes amazing and is highly nutritious.
 Enjoy on a hot summer day or as a relaxing evening drink!